kelveden/ring-jwt/README.md

 | ------------------------------ | --------------------------------------------- |
 | RSASSA-PKCS-v1_5 using SHA-256 | `{:alg :RS256 :public-key "your-public-key"}` |
 | HMAC using SHA-256             | `{:alg :HS256 :public-key "your-secret"}`     |

+Additionally, the following optional options are supported:

+* `leeway-seconds`: The number of seconds leeway to give when verifying the expiry/active from claims of the token (i.e. the `exp` and `nbf` claims).

 ### Finding the token on the request
 Currently the library looks in order from the following locations: